-For example, if a house weighs 80,000 lbs and we multiply that by 0.186gs (our anticipated ground acceleration) we get 14,480 pounds.
+For example, if the USGS maps tells us the anticipated ground acceleration will be 0.186.
+If a house weighs 80,000 lbs and we multiply that by 0.186gs we get 14,480 pounds.
 We therefore need to install enough hardware to resist a minimum of 14,480 pounds of force.
 We look through the hardware catalog and see a particular foundation anchor (bolting hardware) that can resist 1,480 pounds of force.
 This means we need ten of these foundation anchors for this house.
 We also find shear transfer tie hardware that can resist 740 pounds of force so we install 20 of those.
 That’s all there is to it!

 In the example below, we need to resist 16,000 pounds of force.
 In order to retrofit the house we need foundation anchors that can resist 8,000 pounds of force on each side.
 We also need shear transfer ties that can resist 8,000 pounds of force.
 Add that hardware and our retrofit is done.

 The No Cripple Wall Retrofit VIDEO shows how to install this hardware and what it looks like.